saisuseelmohan2003/Automated-Question-Answering-System-Using-Web-Scraping-RAG-and-GPT-3.5-Turbo/README.md

 ## 🤖 How It Works

-💻 Database Connection: The script connects to a MySQL database and fetches questions that need answers.
+-**💻 Database Connection**: The script connects to a MySQL database and fetches questions that need answers.
-🌐 Web Scraping: It scrapes product information from specified URLs to gather necessary data.
+-**🌐 Web Scraping**: It scrapes product information from specified URLs to gather necessary data.
-🧩 Data Aggregation: The scraped data is organized into a structured format.
+-**🧩 Data Aggregation**: The scraped data is organized into a structured format.
-🔮 Answer Generation: Using the GPT-3.5 Turbo model, the script generates answers to the questions based on the scraped data.
+-**🔮 Answer Generation**: Using the GPT-3.5 Turbo model, the script generates answers to the questions based on the scraped data.
-💾 Database Update: The generated answers are updated back into the MySQL database.
+-**💾 Database Update**: The generated answers are updated back into the MySQL database.

 ## 📝 Function Descriptions